plasticbugs/cryptosong/readme.md

 mongod
 ```

 Once the MongoDB daemon is running, you can seed the database in another terminal window.
+You can re-run this seed file at any time to reset the database to the original dataset based on the Google Spreadsheet.
 Make sure you're inside the 'cryptosong' directory when you run this command:
 ```
 yarn run seed
 ```